 Starboard comes from two Old English words, one meaning “steer” and the other “the side of the boat”.
 So, literally, it means “the steering side of the boat”.
 This definition also makes a lot of sense because in the past, when ships were a lot smaller, they were steered with a hand-operated rudder.
 Its handle was located closer to the right side of the ship because, as the US National Ocean Service suggests, the majority of sailors was right-handed.
 An example of a sentence using this term would be, “The Titanic sunk due to hitting an iceberg on its starboard side“.

-Tips to Remember the Difference between Port and Starboard
+How to Spot Port and Starboard

 Apart from remembering the historical explanation of the terminology, there are two more trick that might help you solve the Port vs Starboard dilemma.
 Firstly, you might notice that the word left is shorter than the word right, just like the word port is shorter than starboard; therefore, the shorter and the longer words go together.
 Secondly, if you place the words in alphabetical order, left would go before right.
 Similarly, port, which means left, when facing the bow, would go before starboard, which means right.
 So, as long as you remember how the letters go in the alphabet, you won’t have any trouble remembering the difference between port and starboard.